greaty-bxl/oowyea-vuejs-wp-theme/README.md

 * Fullscreen & fluid design
 * Child pages as sections
 * Support WordPress hierarchy
-* It doesn't use WordPress API but php environment variables
+* It doesn't use WordPress API
 * Vue.js include the jquery var of WordPress

 ## Installation